studygolang/gctt-godoc/Source/go/format/format.md

 applied to the result (such that it has the same leading and trailing space as src), and the result is indented by the same amount as the first line of src containing code.
 Imports are not sorted for partial source files.

+Caution: Tools relying on consistent formatting based on the installed version of gofmt (for instance, such as for presubmit checks) should execute that gofmt binary instead of calling Source.